maddsoll/solanavolumebot/README.md

 npm install

 Configuration: Follow the configuration guide to set up your bot.

+Running the Bot
-Running the Bot: Start the bot using: npm run start
+Start the bot using: npm run start

 Usage
 Detailed usage instructions are available in the docs directory.